aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

         maxExclusive: 50
  ```

-In this `array-limits` validaion rule, targetting all RAML arrays, parsed as `raml-shapes.ArrayShape` nodes, we have setup
+In this `array-limits` validation rule, we want to target all RAML arrays, parsed as `raml-shapes.ArrayShape` nodes.
+We have set up
-two constraints `minInclusive` and `maxExclusive` constraining the possible values for the elements in the array, parsed
+two constraints, `minInclusive` and `maxExclusive`, to constrain the possible values for the elements in the array, parsed
 by AMF as `shacl.minCount` properties in the output graph.
-The values are constrained betweeen the values 25 (included) and 50.
+The values are constrained betweeen the values 25 (inclusive) and 50.

 Provided a simple API defining some array types: